 Early days

-"He really did impress people, even though band leaders at that time didn't appreciate what he was doing that much, because if you were lead singer it would get in the way, interfere with the agenda of the band leader or possibly other players."
+However, anyone taking centre stage is only as strong as his or her supporting team and Jaco was enormously strong.
+It wasn't always appreciated though, as Bob Bobbing, a bass-playing friend from their teenage years, recalls: "He really did impress people, even though band leaders at that time didn't appreciate what he was doing that much, because if you were lead singer it would get in the way, interfere with the agenda of the band leader or possibly other players."

-Joe Zawinal, leader of Weather Report, would no doubt agree with that as the disagreements between him and Jaco over musical policy were legendary.
+Joe Zawinal, leader of Weather Report, would no doubt agree with that, as the heated disagreements between him and Jaco over musical policy were legendary.
 Never the less Jaco got plenty of opportunity to take centre stage himself during his time with the band where his bass features on tracks like Teen Town and Birdland, (where Jaco used pinched harmonics), became nightly highlights.

 In demand

-Early on he played on Pat Metheny's Bright Size Life album but it was the release of his own album in 1976 that brought real success.
+Early on, he played on Pat Metheny's Bright Size Life album but it was the release of his own album in 1976 that brought real success.
 With tracks like Portrait Of Tracy, Donna Lee, Continuum and Come On, Come Over this was a bass album like no other.

 As well as the Joni session he was invited to join Weather Report and made a guest appearance on Al Di Meola's Land Of The Midnight Sun album.
 He was on just one track with Al, Suite Golden Dawn, a piece that moved from frantic to sublime so ideal fodder for Pastorius.